-On September 30, 2020, the Company closed a bought deal secondary offering of Common Shares with Orion, as selling shareholder and a syndicate of underwriters co-led by BMO Capital Markets and CIBC Capital Markets and including PI Financial Corp.
-This offering, including the exercise in full of the overallotment option by the underwriters thereof, consisted of 3,383,300 Common Shares sold at a price of \$17.00 per Common Share for gross proceeds to Orion of \$57,516,100.
-The Corporation did not realize any proceeds as a result of the secondary offering.
+On September 30, 2020, the Company closed a bought deal secondary offering of Common Shares with Orion Mine Finance, as selling shareholder and a syndicate of underwriters co-led by BMO Capital Markets and CIBC Capital Markets and included PI Financial Corp. (the "2020 Secondary Offering").
+In connection with the 2020 Secondary Offering, an aggregate 3,383,300 Common Shares were sold by Orion Mine Finance at a price of \$17.00 per Common Share for gross proceeds to Orion Mine Finance of \$57,516,100.
+The Company did not realize any proceeds as a result of the 2020 Secondary Offering.